 The phenomenal success of the Imperial Cold Storage & Supply Co Ltd

-The second event was the outbreak of the second Anglo Boer war when more English soldiers come to south Africa to fight than the total white population of the country.
+The second event was the outbreak of the second Anglo Boer war when more English soldiers come to South Africa to fight than the total white population of the country.
 Imperial Cold Storage won the contract to supply the British armed forces with meat.

 I asked about Paarden Island since I was told that it used to belong to his grandfather.
 Sir David tells me about its creation, now a well known industrial site to the North of Cape Town.
-When his grandfather was mayor, cleaning up of the city was a major priority.
+When his grandfather was mayor, cleaning up the city was a major priority.
 He erected sewerage works throughout the city.
-Paarden Island was a marsh and lacking the modern day understanding of these ecologically sensitive areas, it was identified as a dumping site.
+Paarden Island was a marsh and lacking the modern-day understanding of these ecologically sensitive areas, it was identified as a dumping site.

 Sir Davids grandfather also tendered and won the tender.
 Paarden Island was filled out by city refuge.